 Winemaking is an essential process for obtaining quality wines.
 You’ll find out on this blog how to make wine from grapes.
-Oenologists always say that from a good grape, can come out two types of wine, good or bad, but that from a lousy grape is very difficult to make good wine, but you can get the correct one.
+Oenologists always say that from a good grape can come out two types of wine, good or bad, but from a lousy grape is very difficult to make good wine, but you can get the correct one.

 Harvest – The Starting Point To How To Make Wine From Grapes.

 The harvest is the first critical point where we can already make a selection, separating damaged and rotten clusters.
 Only healthy grapes are O.K.
 So here is the starting point for how to make wine from grapes.

 The transportation to the cellar is no less critical.
 You can get more information on the post dedicated to this subject.

 Reception In the Cellar

 The acceptance of the grapes takes place on the receiving hopper, which will lead directly to the crusher or the stalk separator.

 Crushing without destemming is conditionally good enough for white wines.
 Destemming is the process of removing stalks.
 It’s essential for red grapes.
 There are different techniques, some scrabble before treading, and some do it afterward.